irs1318dev/irs1318_2023/Ultimate Robot Programming Guide.md

 @Override
 update()

-This is where you do stuff.
+During this time, control any actuators.

 @Override
 stop()

-This is where you tell stuff to stop.
-If you don't, it won't stop on disable.
+This is where you must command everything to stop.
+If you don't, it won't stop on disable and may become a safety hazard.